 - Strength Training

 - Hydrotherapy (aquatic exercise)

 - Custom made knee braces

 Knee osteoarthritis is a treatable condition.
 Non-medical treatments like lifestyle changes may be enough to reduce symptoms in some patients.
 Still, more patients will find relief through physical therapy, steroid injection, and over-the-counter pain medications.

 Call Terrapin Care Center for Help in Alleviating the Pain of Osteoarthritis

 Don’t suffer through the pain of osteoarthritis.
 Trust the experts at Terrapin Care Center to provide you with options for pain management in College Park that can help reduce pain and inflammation, and get you on the road to recovery.
 We’re located at 9658 Baltimore Avenue, Ste 420, in College Park, MD.
 Call (301) 328-1996 to schedule a convenient appointment.
-Office hours are Monday through Friday from 8 a.m. to 6 p.m.
+Office hours are Monday , Tuesday , Wednesday and Friday from 8am to 6pm and Thursday 2pm – 6pm.